About Me

 • Skills

 Scripting / Coding is and has been an integral part of my work flow for over ten years.
 After I open my email each morning, I typically then open the command line window and start a blank matlab script.
-My scripting activities range from daily data analysis to dyanmically programmed interfaces and stand alone programs to process and analyze environmental data.
+My scripting activities range from daily data analysis to dyanamically programmed interfaces and stand alone programs to process and analyze environmental data.
 I have several packages for novel LiDAR data manipulation, analysis and visualization available upon request.
 I coinisder myself an expert in Matlab, highly proficient in R, and have a base foundation in Python and Fortran as well as HTML and CSS.

 Deployment and Development of Meteorological Equipment